 - Upholstery - $800 to $4,950.
 Replacing the entire surface of sofa fabric to either change the look of the sofa or to restore areas of fabric damaged over time from wear and tear

-- Restoration - $2,800 to $6,500+.
-Complete teardown of the sofa, taking off all the surface fabric, removing springs, replacing any broken frame sections, regluing all frame joins, sanding and resurfacing all exposed wood, replacing any damaged feet, replacing decorative nails
+- Full Restoration - $2,800 to $6,500+.
+Complete teardown of the sofa, taking off all the surface fabric, removing springs, replacing any broken frame sections, regluing all frame joints, sanding and resurfacing all exposed wood, replacing any damaged feet, replacing decorative nails

 Upholstery Restoration Process & Costs